laanwj/munt/README.md

 and similar modules make use of Linear Arithmetic synthesis.

-As a LV2 plugin it can be used in plugin hosts such as [Carla](http://kxstudio.sourceforge.net/Applications:Carla), or directly in some sequencers such as [QTractor](http://qtractor.sourceforge.net/qtractor-index.html) (untested).
+As a LV2 plugin it can be used in plugin hosts such as [Carla](http://kxstudio.sourceforge.net/Applications:Carla), or directly in some sequencers such as [QTractor](http://qtractor.sourceforge.net/qtractor-index.html).

 Known issues
 --------------

-- There is currently no GUI
+- There is currently no GUI.
+A GUI would be useful to load custom patches, as well as possibly edit instruments.
-- How to send SysEx events to a LV2 plugin?
-In a real MT-32 this is used to load custom timbres.
-Do hosts support this?
-  If not we're currently stuck with the default patches.
-It would be useful to be able to do this in the GUI
 - Load/Save state extension not implemented (could use .syx dump)

 Install